 A CMS or a Content Management System is built so tactically that it fits first-day-at-work beginners to experienced web developers.

 It is a software application that makes it easy to create and manage online contents.
 Most of them are open-source and free to use.

 If you know the basics of HTML, CSS or PHP, it is advantageous for you.
 It is not a big problem if you don’t know because these platforms are very much intuitive.
 Here are top three free choices of CMS platforms you can choose according to your need.

-This platform is institutional for the beginners as well as heavily develop-able by different classes of web developers.
-It has many free plugins and themes on their own repository.
-For its being the #1 CMS choice, plenty of third party resources are available on the side.
+This platform is institutional for beginners as well as heavily develop-able by different classes of web developers.
+It has many free plugins and themes on its own repository.
+For its being the #1 CMS choice, plenty of third-party resources (known as plugins) are available on the side.

 However, beginners might be more intimidated to explore Joomla because of the number of available options.
 In addition to the left menu, there is also a menu on the top bar right above the “Control Panel” logo.
 To avoid confusion, remember that some of the items from the left and top bar menus are similar, including “Content,” “Users,” and “Extensions.”

 Just like WordPress, Joomla has some styles and templates that can quickly give your site a distinctive look.
 But out of all three content management systems, Joomla offers the easiest solution when it comes to creating a social network.
 With platforms like EasySocial and JomSocial, you are just minutes away from your very own social networking website.